Linux File Transfer Methods

 Web Upload

-As mentioned in the Windows File Transfer Methods section, we can use uploadserver, an extended module of the Python HTTP.Server module, which includes a file upload page.
+As mentioned in the Windows File Transfer Methods section, we can use uploadserverarrow-up-right, an extended module of the Python HTTP.Server module, which includes a file upload page.
 For this Linux example, let's see how we can configure the uploadserver module to use HTTPS for secure communication.

 The first thing we need to do is to install the uploadserver module.